Once I reached the "over 50" mark, I knew it was time to embrace the idea of aging gracefully. I like to share beauty and health tips.

 Right now I am trying to grow it longer, however.
 The problem is that I am getting impatient with how it looks between cuts.

 I still worry that a short spikey 'do will make me look like Phillis Diller on a bad day... or someone that forgot their Halloween "fright wig" was still on their head.
+However, just viewing some of these photos allays those fears.
+Be prepared to use styling products like "hair wax" or "hair taffy" to keep things looking good.

 Some women look best with short hair, and it is very easy to take care of.
 Still, short spiked hair needs plenty of product in the form of gels and strong hold styling mousse.